-Option Description Property pattern and the incoming data side expressed in Value pattern.
-Value pattern This setting works in conjunction with Matching mode and Property pattern.
-It is relevant only when Matching mode is Like (and is otherwise ignored).
+Option Description Matching m

+Matching mode is Like (and is otherwise ignored).
 For Like matches on key field data, this setting is a pattern to be matched in the data imported from the external source.

 The rules for expressing the pattern to match depend on the setting for Source.
 See the details for Property pattern, above.